A Guide to NM, NMB, and NMC Cable: Understanding Romex Types

 Key Installation Considerations and Ampacity

-- Identify Cable and Gauge: Determine the cable type (e.g., NMB) and size (e.g., wire 12 2).
+- Identify Cable and Gauge: Determine the cable type (e.g., Type NM (NMB) or Type NMC) and size (e.g., 12/2).

-- Apply Temperature Correction: If the ambient temperature is above 86°F (30°C), apply the correction factors from Table 310.15(B)(1).
+- Apply Temperature Correction: If ambient temperatures exceed table conditions, apply the temperature correction factors in Article 310 (310.15(B)).

-When making connections, many electricians prefer to use 2 wire splicing methods with modern devices like push-in wire connectors for their speed and secure connections.
+When making connections, many electricians prefer to use 2-wire splicing methods with modern devices like push-in wire connectors for their speed and secure connections.
 Regardless of the method, it is critical to protect the cable from physical harm.
 For a detailed review, see our lesson on how 2023 NEC updates protect NM and NMC cable from physical damage.

-Comparing NMC vs NMB vs UF-B Cable
+Comparing NMC vs NM vs UF-B Cable

 A common point of confusion is the difference between NMC and UF-B cable.
 While both offer moisture resistance, their approved uses are distinct.